cmatskas/auth0demo/Readme.md

 ![Client Settings](Images/auth0_with_netCore_2.png)

 You can follow the Auth0 walkthrough that explains what you need to do to [setup your application](https://auth0.com/docs/quickstart/webapp/aspnet-core#get-your-application-keys) (in Auth0 terminology: Application == Client) and how to [get your Auth0 client keys](https://auth0.com/docs/quickstart/webapp/aspnet-core#get-your-application-keys).
-Finally, since this application will need to access an API, we also need to [configure the JWT token](https://auth0.com/docs/quickstart/webapp/aspnet-core#configure-json-web-token-signature-algorithm) (i.e. the access token for authenticating in the API)
+Finally, since this application will need to access an API, we also need to [configure the JWT token](https://auth0.com/docs/quickstart/webapp/aspnet-core#configure-json-web-token-signature-algorithm) (i.e. the access token for authenticating in the API).

 ## 3. Edit the project with your settings
 At this point I assume you have both a .NET Core Web App and a .NET Core Web API or that you've cloned the project from Step #1.
 With the Auth0 settings in place, we can now edit our web application's `appsettings.json` to add the Auth0 configuration settings.
 Open the file and populate the values below: